 In 2016, The Lucy Foundation established a team on the ground in Pluma Hidalgo – an isolated coffee-farming village, high in the mountains of Mexico.
 The aim of the Pluma Coffee Project is to transform the global coffee industry by developing a sustainable value chain of coffee that is not only good for the environment, the community and the economy, but is also inclusive of disabled people, from seed to cup.

 To do this, we work with indigenous coffee-farming families, all affected by disability, to help them increase the quality and quantity of their coffee.
 We also help disabled family members to become trained and employed within the local coffee industry through beekeeping, barista coffee training, coffee tours, coffee harvest and agricultural workshops.
-Within the first year of operation The Lucy Foundation successfully:
+Within the first 2 years of operation The Lucy Foundation has successfully:

 - Created 6,000 litres of organic bio-fertiliser and 600 litres of organic insect and disease treatment made for the crops;